 – Squamous mucosa with esophageal leukoplakia/epidermoid metaplasia (see comment)

-COMMENT: Histologic sections of the GE junction and distal esophagus demonstrate squamous mucosa with orthokeratosis and hypergranulosis, consistent with esophageal leukoplakia/epidermoid metaplasia, in the appropriate clinical setting.
+COMMENT: The esophageal biopsies show squamous mucosa with orthokeratosis and hypergranulosis, consistent with esophageal leukoplakia/epidermoid metaplasia, in the appropriate clinical setting.
 This uncommon finding is associated with distal esophageal dysmotility disorders, including scleroderma, and factors associated with oral leukoplakia, such as tobacco and alcohol usage.
 Currently, it is thought that these patients have an increased risk of squamous dysplasia/carcinoma, prompting some to recommend periodic surveillance.
 In this case, there is no evidence of dysplasia.

 Barrett’s Esophagus